Picking up from the previous episode...

 - Powerful and Helpless: Lapis can literally move an ocean, but with her gem cracked, she still can't leave Earth, much less reach Homeworld.

-- The Reveal: All the monsters the Gems fight are really corrupted Gems.
-The Gems are also revealed to actually alien in origin.
+- All the monsters the Gems fight are really corrupted Gems.

 - Screw This, I'm Outta Here!: Garnet's reaction to Greg's music is to jump out of the van.